raleighlittles/Bambu_Lab_Utility_Scripts/docs/file_formats/README.md

 Both are ZIP files: `Zip archive data, at least v2.0 to extract, compression method=deflate`

+See the `misc_config` directory for examples of these.

 # bbscfg

 After extracting, you'll see this structure: